 Yet as we consider the future, many in the Republican party are already working to rollback of many of these advances, as they view expanded participation only through a lens of partisanship.
 This is wrong on every level.

-Voting is the most sacred act in a democracy and must easy and accessible to all who quality.
+Voting is the most sacred act in a democracy and must easy and accessible to all who qualify.
 But even from a perspective of partisanship, Republicans are wrong to abandon the voting methods that historically presented an advantage for their candidates, simply because former President Trump wrongly claims they are ripe for fraud.

 While there were many measures taken by election officials to facilitate this feat, the expansion of access to voting by mail was certainly in the forefront.
 While this was a revelation born out of necessity, this experience undoubtedly left millions of Americans with a favorable impression of the relative ease, safety, and security in voting by mail.
 It is safe to say that this country would have never reached the record level of voter turnout it did without mail voting as a widely available option.